saivardhankodimela/ExpenseIncomeTrackerr/README.md

 *Start the Application:*
 1. download the jar file from the repo
 2. Open terminal and run command

-   " java -jar jar-file "
+   " java -jar ExpenseIncome-0.0.1-SNAPSHOT.jar "